 And I spend a lot of time setting every one of them up.

-I do better job and a more honest job of explaining liberalism and what liberals say than they do.
+I do a better job and a more honest job of explaining liberalism and what liberals say than they do.

-I dare say that you, the people in this audience have a greater understanding of liberalism than simply watching a liberal news network would teach you.
+I dare say that you, the people in this audience, have a greater understanding of liberalism than simply watching a liberal news network would teach you.

 Because they're about camouflaging who they are.